Alaricus/wattos/README.md

 The app doesn't use Redux, because it offers no benefit to such a tiny project.

+It also doesn't use Next.js, because I've never played with it and felt that I should probably do the best I can with what I already know.

 ## Design decisions

 The most difficult design decision was to continue working after seeing your site and knowing full well that I would never posess the artistic ability of that magnitude.